 - Key transaction cycles

 - Areas with significant estimates

 - Implementation of new accounting standards

-- Areas of complexity including Tax Incremental Financing Districts
+- Areas of complexity including Tax Incremental Financing Districts and the Community Development Authority

 Our areas of audit focus were informed by, among other things, our assessment of materiality.
 Materiality in the context of our audit was determined based on specific qualitative and quantitative factors combined with our expectations about the Village's current year results.